mctinker/Map-Tasker/README.md

     `-h` for help.
 Also refer to HELP.md for more details,
     `-detail 0` for silent mode (no Action details except for first Action on unnamed Tasks),
-    `-detail 1` to display Action list if Task onl is unnamed or anonymous (default),
+    `-detail 1` to display Action list only if Task is unnamed or anonymous (default),
     `-detail 2` to display Action list names for *all* Tasks,
     `-detail 3` to display Action list names with *all* parameters for all Tasks,
     `-e` to display 'everything': Profile 'conditions', TaskerNet info and full Task (action) details